JoshuaOhYQ/etc2073/docs/Chapter1.md

    a) If yes, then use the preceding sub-goal as the new sub-goal (system takes the preceeding sub-goal and treats it as the new hypothesis/goal to be proven and repeat
    b) If no, then goal is proven

-6. **End of rule list?**
-   a) If all rules have been checked, proceed to the next step.
-   b) If there are more rules left, continue checking them.

-7. **Any rule in this cycle was activated?**
-   a) If at least one rule was activated, repeat the process from the first rule.
-   b) If no rules were activated, the algorithm ends.